hcarnes/hcarnes.github.io/_posts/2018-06-04-http_protocol.md

 ## Response Header

 This is info that the web server sends back to the browser in response to receiving an HTTP request.
-Data, size, type of file, and data about the server are includes in this header.
+Data, size, type of file, and data about the server are included in this header.
 Here is what it looks like in the console under the network tab:

 <img src="https://i.imgur.com/RX4n4Sr.png" title="response_header" class="img-responsive">